GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_scripts.md

        --collectionUserPass  Database password
     }
  Performance statistics source
      --statsSrc              Required.
-Must be one of AWR, STATSPACK, NONE Performance statistics window
+Must be one of AWR, STATSPACK, NONE.
+When using STATSPACK, see note about --statsWindow parameter below.
+ Performance statistics window
      --statsWindow           Optional.
 Number of days of performance stats to collect.
 Must be one of 7, 30.
 Default is 30.
+                             NOTE: IF STATSPACK HAS LESS THAN 30 DAYS OF COLLECTION DATA, SET THIS PARAMETER TO 7 TO LIMIT TO 1 WEEK OF COLLECTION.
+                             IF STATSPACK HAS BEEN ACTIVATED SPECIFICALLY FOR DMA COLLECTION, ENSURE THERE ARE AT LEAST 8 CALENDAR DAYS OF COLLECTION BEFORE RUNNING THE DMA COLLECTOR.

  NOTE: If using an Oracle auto-login wallet, specify the tns alias as the connection string: